-To be eligible for the Medicare program you must either be 65 years old or older.
-The exceptions to getting Medicare under 65 are if you are disabled for more than two years, or have certain medical conditions.
+To be eligible for the Medicare program, you must be 65 or older.
+The exceptions to getting Medicare under 65 are if you are disabled for more than two years or have certain medical conditions.

-Medicare health insurance is a federal government health care program put in place to help cover our retired Americans.
+Medicare health insurance is a federal government health care program to help cover our retired Americans.

-Many receive Medicare A at no cost due to paying their Medicare tax for at least 10 years, or 40 quarters. if you didn’t work, but have a spouse that did meet the requirements you’ll qualify for premium-free Part A also.
+Many receive Medicare A at no cost due to paying their Medicare tax for at least 10 years or 40 quarters. if you didn’t work but have a spouse that met the requirements, you’d also qualify for premium-free Part A.

 Medicare Part B has a standard premium that most Medicare beneficiaries will be required to pay a part B premium.

 When you become eligible for Medicare, you begin your Initial Enrollment Period.
 This enrollment period continues for 3 months after your month of eligibility, usually the month of your 65th birthday.

 With the current rules, if you enroll in Medicare before the end of your birth month, your Medicare will begin the month after without any delays.

 But if you miss that window and don’t enroll until the month after, you will have a month with no coverage before it begins.
 If you wait until the second or third month after your month of legibility, your coverage will not start for two months.